 The pugs pushed-in face makes them vulnerable to breathing difficulties, overheating, dental problems and low oxygen levels.

-And a pug’s curly tail is actually a deformity that causes these poor dogs back problems and leg paralysis.
+And a pug’s curly tail is a deformity that causes these poor dogs back problems and leg paralysis.

 Look at the video below for more examples of how artificial breeding has led to physical defects in the dog breeds we adore.